 She commenced her international work with the World Food Programme in Thailand, where she served as Nutrition Coordinator for refugee camps along the Thai-Kampuchean border.
 She has completed assignments in 2 dozen countries with the United Nations, non-governmental organizations, US State Department, USAID, U.S. Peace Corps, the National and International Red Cross and private contractors.
 Ferris Morris also worked extensively for USAID in assisting Bureaus to define food security performance indicators (democracy, education, agriculture, health and food aid), and strategies, activities and indicators for peace processes, youth in conflict, and land and gems in conflicts.
 She supported teams in assessing mission performance in the areas of food security and humanitarian assistance.

 She led the UN High Commissioner for Refugees to produce a Practical Guide to Standards and Indicators in UNHCR Operations, translated into 3 languages and circulated in UNHCR and 700 agencies worldwide.

 Her academic experience includes staff on the domestic community-based nutrition surveillance program at Cornell University that addressed hunger and malnutrition issues in upstate New York.
 She has taught courses in humanitarian assistance and response for US State Department and UNHCR, Tulane, Johns Hopkins and American Universities, as well as public health in complex emergencies for George Washington University.

-Margie lives with her husband in Falls Church, Virginia and has three adult children.
+Margie lives with her husband in Falls Church, Virginia and has three adult children and one grandchild.